 Meet the Study Abroad Team

-Kate Batchelder is a Study Abroad Coordinator with Montana State University’s Office of International Programs.
+Kate Batchelder is the Study Abroad Manager with Montana State University’s Office of International Programs.
 She works primarily with students seeking semester or year-long study abroad experiences around the globe.
 Ms. Batchelder’s background in international education spans over a decade in the realms of higher education, international development, and study abroad both domestically and internationally.
 Ms. Batchelder earned a Bachelor of Arts in Environmental Studies at Bates College as well as a Master of Arts in International Educational Development from Teachers College, Columbia University.

 Outside the office, Kate enjoys gardening, reading, and attending the great music and arts performances around Bozeman.
 Of course she wouldn’t be allowed to be called a Bozemanite if she didn’t also love spending time outside running on trails and playing in the snow!